collective-action/tech/README.md

     2020-10-27
    </td>
    <td>
-    A group of 30 Indian female engineers who were born into the Dalit case shared a statement with the Washington Post describing their experience of casteism and sexism in Silicon Valley.
+    A group of 30 Indian female engineers who were born into the Dalit caste shared a statement with the Washington Post describing their experience of casteism and sexism in Silicon Valley.
 The group called for American corporations to adopt caste as a protected category, treated on the same terms as gender, race, and sexuality.
    </td>
    <td>
     <a href="/actions/0336.json">